eleminer/Helmsteuerung/README.md

 The file will have its original line endings in your working directory [main 30dbafc] added flutter project warning: LF will be replaced by CRLF in IronmanHelmFlutter/android/gradle.properties.

-Muss gegebenfalls nach dem Clonen umbenannt werden um weiterzuarbeiten.
+Muss gegebenfalls nach dem Klonen umbenannt werden um weiterzuarbeiten.